-Results showed that average fat oxidation rates were 17 percent higher after ingestion of the green tea supplement than after ingestion of the placebo.
+Results showed that the average fat oxidation rates were 17 percent higher after the ingestion of the green tea supplement than after the ingestion of the placebo.
 The supplement was also found to improve insulin sensitivity.

 5. Protects Your Bones

-As we get older, our bones can become thinner and more fragile, setting us up for an increased risk of fractures.
-You may be able to keep your bones healthier, longer, by drinking more tea.
+As we age, our bones can become thinner and more fragile, increasing our risk of fractures.
+Drinking more tea may help keep our bones healthier for longer.

-Researchers looked at several studies on tea and bone health.
-They found that, in general, tea and its healthy components might decrease the risk of fracture by improving bone mineral density and supporting new bone growth.
-In another review, they found that tea consumption helped prevent bone loss and increased bone mineral density in the spine, hip and thigh areas.
+Researchers have examined several studies on tea and bone health and have found that, in general, tea and its healthy components can decrease the risk of fractures by improving bone mineral density and supporting new bone growth.
+In another review, they found that tea consumption helped prevent bone loss and increased bone mineral density in the spine, hip, and thigh areas.

 6. May Help Prevent Cancer

-A healthy diet can help you reduce your risk of cancer.
-However, add more tea to it, and you may increase your ability to avoid this disease.
+A healthy diet can help reduce your risk of cancer.
+However, adding more tea to it may increase your ability to avoid this disease.

 First of all, we know that antioxidants help protect cells and DNA from the damage that can lead to cancer, and tea is a rich source of antioxidants.
 However, we also have studies specifically on tea and cancer that have found beneficial effects.

 In a 2009 study, for example, researchers compared consumption of green tea and breast cancer risk or recurrence.
 They found that women who drank more than three cups a day had a reduced risk of breast cancer recurrence.
-They were unable to find an association between green tea and the initial incidence of breast cancer, however.
-Another study, however, did find that regular consumption of green tea could protect against breast cancer.
+However, they were unable to find an association between green tea and the initial incidence of breast cancer.
+Another study did find that regular consumption of green tea could protect against breast cancer.

 7. Helps Keep Your Teeth Strong and Reduces Bad Breath